-- 1. Except as otherwise provided herein, a use allowed by Special Permit shall conform to all requirements of the zoning district in which it is proposed to be located and the standards contained herein. - 2.
+- Except as otherwise provided herein, a use allowed by Special Permit shall conform to all requirements of the zoning district in which it is proposed to be located and the standards contained herein. - 2.
 The Commission shall consider the health, safety and welfare of the public in general and the immediate neighborhood in particular and the following factors: - a.
-The location and size of the proposed use; the nature and intensity of the operations associated with the proposed use; the size, shape and character of the site in relation to the proposed use; and the relationship of the proposed use and site to the adjacent and local land uses and sites. - b.
+The location and size of the proposed use; the nature and intensity of the operations associated with the proposed use; the size, shape and physical characteristics of the site in relation to the proposed use; and the relationship of the proposed use and site to the adjacent and local land uses and sites.

+- b.
 The location, type, size and height of buildings and other structures associated with the proposed use in relation to one another and in relation to nearby development. - c.
 The impact of the proposed use on traffic safety and circulation on nearby streets and the ability of such streets to adequately accommodate the traffic to be generated by the proposed use. - d.
-The existing and future physical character of the area in which the use is proposed to be located and the compatibility of the proposed use with the area. - e.
+The compatibility of the proposed use with the zoning district and with the abutting properties. - e.
 The impact of the proposed use on the natural characteristics of the site and the surrounding environment. - f.
-The adequacy of and impact on water supply, sewer or septic facilities, drainage and other public facilities to accommodate the proposed use.
+The adequacy of and impact on water supply, sewer or septic facilities, drainage and other public facilities to accommodate the proposed use. - g.

-- g.
 Where the proposed use involves the conversion of a structure designed and built originally for other uses, the adaptability of the structure to the proposed use, particularly in relation to the public health and safety. - h.
-The proposed use shall preserve important open space, views or vistas and other significant features of the natural environment. - 3.
-Where it is projected that the additional traffic resulting from the proposal will reduce the Level of Service to C or below, the Commission shall not approve the project unless and until provision has been made for the improvement of said condition.
+The proposed use shall preserve important open space, views or vistas and other significant features of the natural environment. - i.
+Any potential reduction in Level of Service to roadways based upon anticipated traffic increases.